FREVA-CLINT/freva-deployment/docs/Services.md

 options:
   -h, --help            show this help message and exit --server-map SERVER_MAP
-                        Hostname of the service mapping the freva server archtiecture, Note: you can create a server map by running the deploy-freva-map command (default: None) --services {web,db,solr} [{web,db,solr} ...]
+                        Hostname of the service mapping the Freva server architecture, Note: you can create a server map by running the deploy-freva-map command (default: None) --services {web,db,solr} [{web,db,solr} ...]
                         The services to be started|stopped|restarted|checked (default: ['solr', 'db', 'web'])